MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

-### Deploy an Azure Kubernetes Service (AKS) cluster

-In this demo, you will learn and understand ....

 ### Push Docker image to Azure container Registry (ACR)

-In this demo, you will learn and understand ....

-### Deploy to Azure Container Apps

 In this demo, you will learn and understand ....

 **[⬆ back to top](#mastering-microsoft-devops-solutions-get-certified)**